 If ingrown toenails are a persistent problem, an in-office procedure is usually performed to repair this problem permanently.
 There is little discomfort and practically no limitations afterwards.

-Knowing that each situation is unique, take the first step by scheduling a consultation with Dr. Steven Miller by calling (847) 675-3400 or clicking here .
+We focus not only on treating the immediate symptoms but also on preventing the recurrence of ingrown toenails.
+Because each situation is unique, schedule a consultation with Dr. Steven Miller by calling (847) 675-3400 or clicking here .

 Skokie Foot & Ankle Specialists, Ltd.